trs56/HubitatPublic/Hikvision_Actuator_User_Guide.md

 5: Enable Alarm Input Handling in Basic Events > Alarm Input
 Set Alarm Type to NO (is default, normally open, no voltage)
 Set the Alarm Name (e.g. CamName Alarm)
 Set the Arming Schedule to 24x7 for now.
-You decide later.
 Set desired Linkage Methods (email, notify, record)

 6: In Basic Events > Alarm Output, set Delay to 5 seconds (default)